 It’s not that Google doesn’t like small businesses – it just doesn’t trust them right away.
 That’s why it’s up to the business owners and marketing team to build the company’s reputation and make it more prominent in the surrounding community.
 Give Google plenty of reasons to recommend the store in search results and very few reasons to ignore it.

 Don’t forget that establishing prominence can be done on a multitude of platforms, from blogs to social media.
 Cover as many bases as possible so that Google can see just how widely recognized the business is.
 The business may also want to turn to guest blogging and backlinking, both of which establish authority online.

-The Bottom Line on Google My Business
+The Bottom Line on Google Business Profile

 Although many of us wish there was a way to game the system when it comes to appearing in the envied top three slots on Google Maps, there’s no way to buy or cheat your way into a spot.

 In many ways, that’s a good thing; it keeps Google Maps authentic and reliable for searchers, which is something we all want.
 Plus, it means that no business has an unfair advantage when it comes to appearing in search results.
 Some might start out with a higher rank, but every business can work to improve its placement.